Skip to main content

 • Professor David Lindsay, Senior Lecturer in the Faculty of Law at UTS

-• Dr Amelia Johns, Senior Lecturer in Digital and Social Media in the UTS Faculty of Arts and Social Sciences
+• Dr Amelia Johns, Senior Lecturer in Digital and Social Media in the UTS Faculty of Design and Society

 • Dr Marian-Andrei Riziou, Senior Lecturer leading the Behavioral Data Science lab at the University of Technology Sydney